A TOWN BUILT ON STEEL, LOVE, AND A PINT OF WINE

 - A flag

-Sorry folks, but 'The Tenaya Show' appears to be never ending - who do I think I am?
-I don't have a smart phone and I'm not a selfie queen (just an all-round one) so I've never taken so many pictures of myself in my goddam life.
-Ok sure except when I was on Myspace.
-Comment my pics yer?
+Sorry folks, but 'The Tenaya Show' appears to be never ending.
+I don't have a smart phone and I'm no selfie queen (just an all-round one) so I've never taken so many pictures of myself in my goddam life [not counting Myspace].

-It wasn't long before I met a certain pup, lets call him Bae, and needless to say an unexpected holiday romance occured between the 2 of us.
+It wasn't long before I met a certain pup, lets call him Bae, and needless to say an unexpected holiday romance occurred between the 2 of us.

 My ability to transform into an extrovert only when around dogs actually led me to meet some pretty cool guys from Scunthorpe.
 Here is Andy and Bae: